History of South Sudan: Al-Zubayr's trading empire

 The lack of formal authority was filled in the 1850s by a set of powerful merchant princes.
 In the east Muhammad Ahmad al-Aqqad controlled a large amount of land, but the most powerful was Al-Zubayr Rahma Mansur who came to control the Bahr el Ghazal and other parts of South Sudan.
 Al-Zubayr was a merchant from Khartoum, who hired his own private army and marched south.

-Al-Zubayr and other merchants set up a network of trading forts known as zaribas through the region, and from these forts controlled local trade.
+Al-Zubayr and other merchants set up a network of trading forts known as zaribas throughout the region, and from these forts controlled local trade.
 The most valuable commodity was ivory.
 In previous centuries Sudanese merchants had not placed a high price on ivory, but the period of Egyptian rule coincided with a great increase in global demand as middle class Americans and Europeans began to purchase pianos and billiard balls.

 Slavery was a foundational component of the zariba economy during this period, with the merchants maintaining retinues of slaves as soldiers and laborers.
 "Turks," Arab-Sudanese merchants, Europeans, and local chiefs all engaged in the slave trade through slave raiding or purchasing from raiders, in order to satisfy their personal demands, as well as to profit by supplying the demand for slaves in Egypt and the wider Ottoman Empire.
 Engaging successfully in the slave trade also allowed the merchants to pay off debts to their creditors.
 Long-distance slave trading from South Sudan grew from the 1850s to the 1870s despite abolitionist pressures - one estimate is that 30,000 slaves per year were kidnapped and sent abroad by the mid-1870s.

 As such, to manage the Ivory trade al-Zubayr needed labour, and Al-Zubayr captured a significant number of slaves.
 To his mercenary force, he also conscripted a large slave army.
 Due to trade disputes with Darfur, al-Zubayr went to war against them and in 1874 defeated their forces and killed Ibrahim, the last Fur sultan prior to the restoration of Ali Dinar.